jjungreithmeir-tgm/Dotfiles-and-Configs/README.md

 ### General

 - After adding a user to a new group simply execute `newgrp <group name>` to update the entry.
+- Don't forget to enable the following options in your `/etc/pacman.conf`: `Color`, `ILoveCandy`, `VerbosePkgLists`
+- Add `Defaults insults` to the `/etc/sudoers` file for a more interesting administration experience!
+Use `visudo` to edit this file safely.

 ### GPG